-During the current year, the management conducted an impairment assessment on the contract acquisition costs/spectrum usage rights.
-The management determined there is no impairment loss recognised for the year ended 31 December 2013 and 31 December 2012 based on the FVLCTS by reference to the spectrum transacted in New York City as the management considered that the FVLCTS is higher than the carrying amount of contract acquisition costs/spectrum usage rights.
+During the years ended 31 December 2014 and 2013, the management conducted an impairment assessment on the spectrum usage rights.
+The Directors determined there is no impairment loss recognised for the years ended 31 December 2014 and 2013 by reference to the fair value of spectrum transacted in New York City.